Clamentos/FabRISC/src/spec/Section6.typ

             [HPID], [32-bit], [*Hypervisor PID*: \ This register holds the id of the supervisor associated to the currently running process.
 This register is privileged and is only needed when the system implements the USER module.],

             [TPTR], [WLEN], [*Thread Pointer*: \ This register holds the pointer to the currently running software thread.
+This register is privileged and is only needed when the system implements the USER module.],

+            [WDT], [32-bit], [*Watchdog Timer*: \ This register is a counter that periodically count down and triggers the TQE event when it reaches zero.
 This register is privileged and is only needed when the system implements the USER module.]
         )),

         comment([

             This bank houses a variety of registers used to alter and change the behavior of the system while it operates.
 Many of the modules will require the presence of some special purpose registers in order to function such as vector extensions, transaction module, helper registers, performance counters and others.

-            The registers prefixed with "User Event" or "Machine Event" hold the "critical state" of the hart, that is, state that is particularly delicate for privileged systems.
-Access to privileged resources in user mode is forbidden and blocked in order to protect the operating system from exploits, as well as ensuring that the ISA will be classically virtualizable.
+            The registers prefixed with "User Event" or "Machine Event" hold the "critical state" of the hart, that is, state that is particularly delicate for event handling in privileged implementations.
+Access to privileged resources in user mode is forbidden and blocked in order to protect the operating system from exploits, as well as ensuring that the ISA remains classically virtualizable.

             Special "usage" registers are also provided if the CTXR module is implemented which allow to reduce the average number of registers that must be saved and restored during context switches.
 This is achieved by setting the corresponding bit to one whenever a register in the covered banks is written.
 This can then be used by special instructions to only write to memory the registers with the corresponding usage bit to one.